rubyforgood/documents/technology/databases/README.md

 PostreSQL is first recommendation for general purpose SQL database

-Use it unless you ahve strong case why to use anything else
+Use it unless you have a strong case why to use anything else.

 [Official website](https://www.postgresql.org/) | [Docker Hub](https://hub.docker.com/_/postgres)